possibilities/meteor-deploy-config/README.md

 ## What's it for?

 Sometimes a new instance of an app needs to be configured before it's useful.
 The package takes a simple approach to solving that problem.
-There are two components
+There are two components:

   1) A smart package that provides an AppConfig key/value store that's backed by mongo.